PEP06: CHI 2006 WORKSHOP ON PRIVACY-ENHANCED PERSONALIZATION

 data is also subject to legal regulations in many countries and

-personalization methods.
-This workshop will explore the potential of
+used personalization methods.
+This workshop will explore the

 personalization with privacy constraints imposed by individual